Synthird/trigonometric-reciprocal-identities/README.md

 ## License

 This repository contains the MIT license.
 You must give credit if you are going to use its source code.

+## Archival

+This repository is no longer being maintained.
+You still must give credit even if it is archived.